madhavpnair/Contact_us-API/README.md

 ### 3. Configure environment variables

-Create a .env file in the root folder and edit as follows:
+Create a .env file in the root folder and edit as follows:<br>
-(also create an app password for App : Mail for your google account)
+(also create an app password for App : Mail for the SMTP_USER account)
 ```bash
 PORT=5000
 SMTP_USER=your_email@gmail.com